phdesign/flickr-rsync/README.md

 * Webpage for successfullFlickr login
 * Use a RootFolderInfo instead of None for root folder
 * Optimise - why does sort files seem to run faster?!
+* Unit tests for the Network class (throttling / backoff)